 So to get to this point, you need to just play around with your design elements and arrange them in a way that satisfies you.
 This particular example was a concept I did for a band called A Wilhelm Scream.
 I highly recommend them!

 Once your design is done, it’s best to mock it up on a shirt for your client so they can get a good idea of how it will look when printed.
-So we have a variety of templates to do this.
-I like this one that a client provided us because it’s pretty versatile:

 Part of being a graphic designer in today’s time, is all about finding resources and using them to your advantage.
 There are plenty of stock vector packs and other elements out there for those of you who have trouble or simply don’t want to create them yourself.
 I admit that it takes time to create your own flourishes and whatnot.
 Your clients may sometimes want things quickly and do not want to pay for you to create these kinds of things yourself.
 And that’s why stock photos and vector art have become such a hot commodity these days.